Code-Institute-Submissions/janeyrinn-jp_trading_AprResub/README.md

  1. Responsive to different screen sizes.
  2. Supported by Chrome, Microsoft Edge and Firefox browsers.
  3. Adapted for users with special accessibility requirements where possible.
- 4. There will be three pages: Home page, Browse products page and a contact page.
+ 4. There will be four pages: Home page, Browse products page, Order page and a Contact page.

         - Each page will have a navigation header.
         - Each page will have a footer.